NicholiNoah/NicholiNoah/content/extended-reality/ToBeFree.md

   </div>
   <div class="col-md-4">
     <p style="font-family:arial"><br/>
-    "To Be Free" is my first sculpture, and has been a very difficult piece to complete.
-Initially simple in design, the concept immediately solidified as soon as it popped into my imagination.
-However, the actual work took over six months to accomplish.
-Overwhelmed by multiple emotional breakdowns and painful confrontations with my own personal traumas.
+    "To Be Free" is my first sculpture, and has been a very difficult piece to complete.<br/>Initially simple in design, the concept immediately solidified as soon as it popped into my imagination.<br/>However, the actual work took over six months to accomplish.<br/>Overwhelmed by multiple emotional breakdowns and painful confrontations with my own personal traumas.
 Originally conceived in honor of Oculus Go and John Carmack, I eventually realized this piece captures a much deeper, more personal meaning, well beyond the story of the little VR headset that could.<br/></p>
   </div>
 </div>